Helions Bumpstead: History

-Helions Bumpstead was well known to historians in the time of Edward the Confessor, before the Norman Conquest.
-Then the whole area of which we know now as Steeple and Helions Bumpstead, was called collectively Bumsteda, or variations of this earliest way of spelling.
-As more people drifted into this area, two distinct centres developed, with the Helions part taking on the title of Bumpstead Magna (Great) and the Steeple district Bumpstead Parva (Little).
+Helion Bumpstead's manor house is on a hill facing due east; the church is on a small mound less than half a mile away.
+In the seventeenth and eighteenth century the lords of the manor were the Reynolds family, which produced several distinguished politicians and judges.

-Bumsteda is not an easy name to sort out.
-History books tell us it means `a place where flax or hemp grows'.
-This could well be true, as several osier beds were discovered in parts of the village, such as Bumpstead Hall and Drapers Green.
-It is in the Sages End area where a spring, called the `Dropping Well', was the source of the best water in the village.
-It was noted as running at four gallons a minute in a report by Dr. Hubert Airy in 1871 when he visited the village to investigate the poor sanitary state that existed there.
-Even in the summer months the spring ran nearly two gallons each minute, enticing the inhabitants of Castle Camps to walk there when really hot weather dried up their watering holes. `Dropping Well' was the source of much of Helions Bumpstead's water, as it made its way down Sages End road to join the main rivulet near the crossroads, thence to flow eastward into the River Stour and to the sea at Harwich.
+In the Sages End area of the village, a spring called the 'Dropping Well' was the source of the best water in the village.
+It was noted as running at four gallons a minute in a report by Hubert Airy in 1871 when he visited the village to investigate the poor sanitary state that existed there.
+Even in the summer months the spring ran nearly two gallons each minute, enticing the inhabitants of Castle Camps to walk there when really hot weather dried up their watering holes.
+'Dropping Well' was the source of much of Helions Bumpstead's water, as it made its way down Sages End road to join the main rivulet near the crossroads, thence to flow eastward into the River Stour and to the sea at Harwich.

-The village history seems to take off from William the Conqueror and the compiling of the Domesday Book.
-The new King of England rewarded an officer of his invading army by granting him the Manor of Bumpstead.
-The officer, named Tihell, came from a village in France named Hellean, in the Morhihan district of Brittany.
-It was here in England that he built a Manor House on a hill facing due east, and then on a small mound not half a mile away, he built his church.
-In the seventeenth and eighteenth century the Lords of the Manor were the Reynolds family, which produced several distinguished politicians and judges.